 Explore the physics behind a mousetrap car.
-The car will be propelled into motion by release of a mousetrap.
+The car will be propelled into motion by the release of a mousetrap.
 Design one that will travel the farthest distance.

-WARNING: due to the dangerous nature of the mousetrap, this activity is not recommended for younger girls.
+WARNING: due to the dangerous nature of the mousetrap, this activity is not recommended for younger youth.

-- 1. The girls are allowed to work in pairs.
+The youth are allowed to work in pairs.
 Brainstorm and think of a design for a mousetrap car.
-Consider a lever arm, the shape of the car frame, the number of wheels needed (2 or 3 or 4 wheels) and the diameter of the wheels. - 2.
-The car should be set into motion by the release of the mousetrap.
+Consider a lever arm, the shape of the car frame, the number of wheels needed (2 or, 3 or 4 wheels) and the diameter of the wheels.

-CAUTION: Be careful when handling a mousetrap so that your fingers do not get pinched or trapped.

-- 3. Mark off the starting line and use a metre stick to measure how far the mousetrap goes. - 4.
-Encourage the girls to use the engineering process: - 1.
-Design \rightarrow 2.
+- 1. The car should be set into motion by the release of the mousetrap. - 2.
+CAUTION: Be careful when handling a mousetrap so your fingers do not get pinched or trapped. - 3.
+Mark off the starting line and use a metre stick to measure how far the mousetrap goes. - 4.
+Encourage the youth to use the engineering process:

+'''

+Design \rightarrow2.
 Build \rightarrow 3.
-Test \rightarrow 4.
+Test\rightarrow 4.
 Redesign/Change

+'''

 The coil spring on the mousetrap stores potential energy.
-When the mousetrap is released, some of the potential energy in the spring is converted into kinetic energy and the rest is lost to friction as the different parts of the mousetrap car rubs together and moves along the ground.
+When the mousetrap is released, some potential energy in the spring is converted into kinetic energy.
+The rest is lost to friction as the mousetrap car's different parts rub together and move along the ground.